kenmanga666/Taskmanager/README.md

 Inside the Speedy Manager, you'll be able to:
 - Add a task. (you'll be prompted to enter the task's priority but also the task's category)
 - Remove tasks

+> [!WARNING]
+> Deleting tasks in the Speedy Manager is currently not working, you'll have to use the "complete" Task Manager to delete tasks.
+> I'm working on fixing this issue, please be patient.

 - Click on "Open Task" Button to Open the selected task to see its details and edit them (if no task is selected, you'll be prompted to select a task first):
     - Edit the task's title.
     - Edit the task's priority.